vinodmanimaran/ChatAlchemy/README.md

 CSS.

 Contributing:
-ontributions are welcome!
+Contributions are welcome!
 Feel free to open a pull request or submit an issue if you find any bugs or want to suggest an improvement.